vetteriava/magnet/README.md

 ## Features

-- Password generation with customizable options.
+- Password generation with a custom password length.
-- Real-time execution of commands.
+- Execution of commands in the command prompt.

-- Rich text editing with undo/redo functionality.
+Pin it to your taskbar to save time and space in your taskbar!

 ## Screenshots